 Suspension: The student is suspended from the University for a definite period of time.
 When the period of suspension is completed, the student may be allowed to reapply and/or return to the University under stipulation(s) provided by SCCS/designee.
 Students suspended from the institution for disciplinary reasons, will not be eligible for a refund from classes or residence hall fees.
-The student is also trespassed from all ESU property and events during the time of suspension.
+The student may be prohibited from ESU property and events based upon the nature of the misconduct.

 Expulsion: The student is permanently separated from the University without the ability to return.
-Students' expulsed from the institution for disciplinary reasons, will not be eligible for a refund from classes or residence hall fees.
-The student is also trespassed from all ESU property and events.
+A student expulsed from the institution for disciplinary reasons, will not be eligible for a refund from classes or residence hall fees.
+The student may be prohibited from ESU property and events based upon the nature of the misconduct.